malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * Kant, Immanuel, Critique Of Pure Reason, 1781.
 Translated by Norman Kemp Smith, London: Macmillan, 1929.
 Koestler, Arthur, The Act of Creation, London: Pan Books, 1970.

 * Kim, J. (2002).
 The Many Problems of Mental Causation (Excerpt).
 In Chalmers, D. (ed.), Philosophy of Mind: Classical and Contemporary Readings.
 Oxford and New York: Oxford University Press, 170-179.

+* Kriegel, U. (2003).
+Consciousness as intransitive self-consciousness: two views and an argument.
+Canadian Journal of Philosophy, 33: 103–132.

+* Kriegel, U. (2006).
+The same-order monitoring theory of consciousness.
+In U. Kriegel and K. Williford (eds.)
+2006.

+* Kriegel, U. (2009).
+Subjective Consciousness.
+Oxford: Oxford University Press.

 * Kriegesgorte, K. (2015).
 Deep Neural Networks: A New Framework for Modeling Biological Vision and Brain Information Processing.
 Annual Review of Vision Science, 1: 417–446